mikeysolis/scripture-api-docs/source/includes/_books.md

 Type | Description
 ---- | -----------
-volumes | The volume resource for the returned book resource.
+volume | The volume resource for the returned book resource.

 `/api/v1/books?filter[volumeId]=3&include=volume` includes the books data directly on the volume resource.